 It took me a long time to find the right balance.
-It took months of dull stubbornness when waking up was a struggle and depression was eating pieces of my life.
+Months of dull stubbornness when waking up was a struggle and depression was eating pieces of my life.
 It took a friend who finally told me 諦めてもいいよ！ akiramete mo ii yo! it is ok to give up sometimes when you can’t take it anymore.
 I asked my employer to have Saturdays off.
-It sounds like a small thing, but that’s when I started to breathe again – and to do my best, for real.
+It sounds like a small thing, but that’s when I started to breathe again.
+And to do my best, for real.

 I had to immerse myself in Japanese culture and to learn the many nuances of its language to understand all the implications hiding behind the ubiquitous concept of ganbatte.
 In the process, I learned a lot about myself too, and I became kinder and more understanding towards my own weaknesses.

 I still say ganbatte to myself, but in a much softer voice now.